Grant scheme opens up to more businesses

 Businesses across Lichfield District that have lost income due to coronavirus restrictions are being urged to check the District Council’s Additional Restrictions Grant, after the eligibility criteria was expanded to benefit more businesses.

-After receiving an extra £930,553 from the Government, Lichfield District Council is opening up its Additional Restrictions Grant scheme to more businesses in the hospitality and leisure sectors.
+After receiving an extra £930,553 from the government, we are opening up its Additional Restrictions Grant scheme to more businesses in the hospitality and leisure sectors.

 In phase two of the scheme, hospitality and leisure businesses with a rateable value of more than £51,001 can now apply for a one-off grant of £30,000.